 Full disclosure: I'm a long time "vegetarian" upping my plant based game.

-I'm swapping out one item at a time (ok probably more than that) in order to save the planet and myself.
+I'm swapping out one item at a time (ok probably more than that) in order to do a solid for the greater good.

 So, welcome to The Neat Egg...

 It seems like every time I thought about throwing in the towel on blogging, the universe intervened with a reason why I needed to stay in the ring.

 Let's be honest.
 Blogging's tough.
 There's a huge time commitment (and financial investment) that goes into running a blog.
 For those that blog, the Return on Investment is often nil, so at times I've questioned where my time is going and if it can go to better use.